Jasmineck/SeKKi/README.md

 ## How to use seKKi :

-clone the project after you are done with installation and run in terminal.
+Clone the project after you are done with installation and run in terminal.
 SeKKi uses basic speech commands which are user firiendly but make sure the commands have these keywords.

 | COMMANDS | FUNCTIONS |